icinganalysis/icinganalysis.github.io/content/A Langmuir distribution is almost a normal distribution.md

 following Howell (reference 6), that water-volume distribution with the drop size is a Gaussian distribution, the breadth of which may be characterized by a modulus of distribution m that is defined by the relation:

     m = (2)**0.5 * sigma / R_bar

-where simga is the standard deviation and R_bar is the volume median radius.
+> where sigma is the standard deviation and R_bar is the volume median radius.
 The distributions postulated by Langmuir (reference 7) and used in the multicylinder method may be given numerical values as follows: